DataFire/Integrations/integrations/generated/azure_service_map_arm_service_map/README.md

   * fullName `string`: Timezone full name.

 ### VirtualMachineConfiguration
-* VirtualMachineConfiguration `object`: Describes the virtualizaton-related configuration of a machine.
+* VirtualMachineConfiguration `object`: Describes the virtualization-related configuration of a machine.
   * nativeHostMachineId `string`: The unique identifier of the host of this virtual machine as reported by the underlying virtualization system.
-  * nativeMachineId `string`: The unique identifier of the virtual machine as reported by the underlying virtualization sytem.
+  * nativeMachineId `string`: The unique identifier of the virtual machine as reported by the underlying virtualization system.
   * virtualMachineName `string`: The Name of the virtual machine.
   * virtualMachineType [VirtualMachineType](#virtualmachinetype)